Uniform explicit Stewart's theorem on prime factors of linear recurrences

 \section{Logarithmic forms}

-In this section~$K$ is a number field of degree~$d$, and~$\gerp$ is a prime of~$K$ with underlying rational prime ${p\ge 5}$.
+In this section,~$K$ is a number field of degree~$d$, and~$\gerp$ is a prime of~$K$ with underlying rational prime ${p\ge 5}$.
+Note that we will have ${p\ge 5}$ in both Sections~\ref{sordrat} and~\ref{sordquad}, where Theorem~\ref{thyu} will be applied: see~\eqref{epge5} and~\eqref{epge5bis}.
 Let~$u$ be such that~$K$ contains a primitive root of unity of order~$2^u$, but not of order $2^{u+1}$.
 We pick a primitive root of unity of order~$2^u$ and denote it~$\zeta$.